SiloCityLabs/blog/content/post/2019/2019-06-24-getting-started-with-golang.md

 ## For Loop

-A `for` loop is a repitition structure that allows you to efficiently write a loop that needs to execute a specific amount of times.
+A `for` loop is a repetition structure that allows you to efficiently write a loop that needs to execute a specific amount of times.
 The syntax is as follows:

 ```go
 package main